eshoko/COMET/README.md

 -------------------------------------------------------------------------------------------------

-Other files are the average maps across the 28 healthy participants (cohort 1) for different indices reported in the paper (Shokri-Kojori et al., 2019):
+Other files are the average maps across 28 healthy participants (cohort 1) for different indices reported in the paper (Shokri-Kojori et al., 2019):

 ave_CMRglc.nii.gz is the average of CMRglc maps.